Last updated July 2023

 Examples of Disciplinary Sanctions

-This document references less than a quarter of the 113 cases that were formally investigated and adjudicated over the past five years, and is intended to demonstrate the variety of situations that may fall under particular categories of infractions and the range of circumstances that may lead to different outcomes.
+This document references less than a quarter of the 152 cases that were formally investigated and adjudicated over the past nine years, and is intended to demonstrate the variety of situations that may fall under particular categories of infractions and the range of circumstances that may lead to different outcomes.
 As described above, multiple factors influence the determination of an appropriate disciplinary sanction, and each case is considered individually, based on its own specific fact pattern and context.
 While intended to be informative, this section has inherent limitations, in that the privacy of the individuals involved must be protected, which necessarily limits the detail that can be provided regarding each particular case.
 Therefore, this section does not fully convey the variety and complexity of circumstances associated with cases that may appear similar in the brief narrative descriptions.

 - Student respondent was expelled for non-consensually engaging in sexual intercourse with student complainant when complainant was incapacitated.